Rituraj-Kumar1/DevConnect/notes.md

             throw new Error("Invalid User :/")
         }
         req.user = userData;
-        //to avoid redundant finding user we can attack it to request.user so we can access it in another middleware next();//giving control to next middleware
+        //to avoid redundant finding user again and agin for different api calll we can attach it to request.user so we can access it in another middleware next();//giving control to next middleware
     } catch (err) {
         res.status(400).send(err.message);